ahmadajmi/multilingualwithangular/multilingualwithangular.md

   .useMissingTranslationHandlerLog();
 ```

-So for example if we missed up the translation for `HELLO` we will get a warning message that says:
+For example, if we missed up the translation for `HELLO`, thanks to this method we'll get a warning message that says:

 `Translation for HELLO doesn't exist`

 ### Load Translation Files Asynchronously

 Instead of adding translation data for different languages directly in the `.config()` method, there is another way to load them in an asynchronous and lazy loading.

-There are [multiple ways](https://angular-translate.github.io/docs/#/guide/12_asynchronous-loading) to do this.
-In this tutorial we will use the `angular-translate-loader-static-files` extension.
+Actually, there are [several ways](https://angular-translate.github.io/docs/#/guide/12_asynchronous-loading) to achieve this task, but in this tutorial we'll use the `angular-translate-loader-static-files` extension.

-First we need to install the extension with bower:
+First we need to install the extension with Bower:

 ```
 bower install angular-translate-loader-static-files --save
 ```

-Once installed we need to update the Gulp task with the extension file path then run `gulp build`.
+Once installed, we need to update the Gulp task with the extension file path and then run `gulp build`.

 ``` javascript
 gulp.task('js', function(){